tylerwatt12/sdrtrunk-vce/README.md

 being in the marginal upper portion of the passband, and about 1MHz of the unusuable lower portion of the passband being in play.
 In practice, that meant a 5MHz sample rate could look insufficient, and losing lock was not unusual, when the real issue was poor center-frequency selection.
-- When a frequency envelope is present, sdrtrunk uses that full span to pre-position idle polyphase tuners and to guide subsequent control-channel reacquisition.
+- When a frequency envelope is present, sdrtrunk uses that full span to pre-position idle polyphase tuners, to guide subsequent control-channel reacquisition, and to keep later traffic-channel allocations on the same tuner from recentering around only the currently active voice channels.
 The envelope defines the preferred center by itself; the active control channel is only used as a fit check, so control-channel rotation does not pull the tuner away from the site midpoint.
 - The Frequency Editor exposes these values as `Minimum (MHz)` and `Maximum (MHz)`, and the RadioReference site import path populates them automatically from the full imported site frequency list.
 - This does not change the actual rotating control-channel list.
 The `Control (MHz)` entries are still the frequencies